Telenor Myanmar

 Telenor Myanmar (Burmese: တယ်လီနော မြန်မာ) was a telecommunications brand in Myanmar (Burma) between 2014 and 2022.
 It was established as a subsidiary of the Norwegian Telenor Group, and was sold off to the Lebanese M1 Group in the aftermath of the 2021 Myanmar coup d'état.
 After a lengthy regulatory process, Myanmar authorities approved the transaction on 18 March 2022.
 The company rebranded to ATOM on 8 June 2022.

 History

-In February 2013, Telenor participated in the bidding for newly available Myanmar mobile licences.
+In February 2013, Telenor participated in the bidding for newly available Myanmar mobile licenses.
 On 27 June 2013, it was announced that Telenor had been awarded one of two 15-year contracts for telecom development in Myanmar.